-The fellow will spend 12 months over 2 years on this pivotal rotation.
+The fellow will spend 14 four-week blocks over 2 years on this pivotal rotation.
 When there are other trainees on the service (residents, medical students) the fellow will function as team leader and assign cases for them to evaluate.
-The fellow will dictate all of his/her cases as well as the other trainees after discussion with staff.
-The fellow will oversee the "junior" trainees and both see and discuss their patients prior to rounds.
-A weekly case management conference will be organized by the fellow who will present and lead a literature based discussion of at least one case.
-The fellow will help the junior trainee present at least one case during their rotation.
-Attendings will expect (and grant) fellows additional latitude to lead the team and take the primary consultative role as they gain experience and knowledge in infectious disease.
+The fellow is responsible for all of his/her cases as well as those followed by other trainees.
+Notes need to be finalized after rounding with faculty attending.
+The fellow will oversee the trainees, and both see and discuss their patients prior to rounds.
+The fellow needs to review the cases and examine the patients prior to rounds.
+Rounds will start at a pre-determined time by the faculty attending.
+All new consults will be presented and discussed among the team.
+If necessary to go to microbiology, pathology, or radiology the fellow must coordinate in advance.
+Follow ups will be discussed after presenting the new consults.
+Up-to -date literature review is encouraged to be performed prior to rounds.
+Attendings will expect (and grant) fellows’ additional latitude to lead the team and take the primary consultative role as they gain experience and knowledge in infectious diseases.

-This rotation will consist of one month of clinical experience on the bone marrow transplant infectious disease service.
-During that time, the fellow will perform ID consults and follow-up visits under the direct supervision of the MD Anderson infectious disease staff.
+This rotation will consist of one block of clinical experience on the bone marrow and/or solid organ transplant infectious disease service.
+During that time, the fellow will perform ID consults and follow-up visits under the direct supervision of the MD Anderson or USF infectious disease staff.
 The fellow will also present and discuss cases, interact with microbiology and radiology services, and attend didactic sessions.
-The activities at this site will be coordinated by the liaison director in Houston (the infectious disease fellowship director of the parent program).
+The activities at this site will be coordinated by the liaison director MD Anderson and USF.

 Wound care and the use of HBO are almost completely neglected by ID fellowships.
 Most graduating fellows who enter private practice are shocked to learn that about one- fourth of their work (and income) relates to chronic wound management.
 We have a one month rotation early in the fellow's training so that this clinical expertise can be applied throughout their fellowship and beyond.